Deep-Symmetry/carabiner/README.md

 Sending the string `status` to Carabiner requests an update containing the current status.
 It will respond with a packet like the following:

-    status { :peers 1 :bpm 128.500019 :start 128928334480 }
+    status { :peers 1 :bpm 128.500019 :start 128928334480 :beat 106.412459 }

 As with all non-error messages from Carabiner, this consists of a message type identifier followed by an [edn](https://github.com/edn-format/edn#edn) structure containing the message parameters.
-In this case, it identifies the current number of Link peers, the current tempo of the Link session, and the timestamp of when the session timeline started.
+In this case, it identifies the current number of Link peers, the current tempo of the Link session, the timestamp of when the session timeline started, and the current beat position.

 A status response will also be sent when you first connect to Carabiner, and whenever the Link session tempo changes, as well as